Skip to content

 The online forums are where most BS/MD families go for answers.
 Some of the advice there is excellent.
 Much of it, repeated so often it sounds like fact, is wrong in ways that cost strong students seats.

 I know, because I have spent years in it.
-I have read and analyzed thousands of posts and comment threads across the BS/MD forums, sorting what gets asked, what gets answered, and what gets answered wrong.
-Then I checked it against what I saw from the other side of the table, as a physician and a former assistant dean inside one of these programs.
+I have spent years reading the BS/MD forums closely, sorting what gets asked, what gets answered, and what gets answered wrong.
+Then I checked it against what I know from inside academic medicine, as a physician and a former Assistant Dean within one of these programs.

 The beliefs below are not strawmen.
 Each is among the most repeated claims on these forums.
 What follows is where the consensus and the inside view part ways.